 In 2019 produced a newsprint publication to give the project more detailed contextualization.
 The publication documents a body of work, which much like this website aims to highlight the problematic nature of training facial detection and tracking algorithms and the inherent bias ingrained within it.
-I produced a series of eight artworks, using face-tracking software behind this website and targeting well-known celebrities and public figures, whose image has been captured reproduced and distributed many times.
+I produced a series of eight artworks, using face-tracking software and targeting well-known celebrities and public figures, whose image has been captured reproduced and distributed many times.
 Through the work, I aim to raise the question, who are we ultimately serving through the development of our modern technologies?

 Some of the public figures featured in the publication are the most photographed and well-documented individuals ever with undeniable lasting legacies, however, their ultimate legacy could be less obvious.
 The permanent mark they leave inside the neural networks, which enable us to use our face to seamlessly walk through an airport barrier, unlock our phones or instantly authenticate a bank transfer.